 Our management committee is comprised of senior academic and professional staff.
 It has oversight of the Institute’s programs and provides supervision and support to the Institute’s operation.

-The committee is chaired by the Pro-Vice-Chancellor, Global Engagement, University of Sydney, and meets six times per year to:
+The committee is chaired by the Pro-Vice-Chancellor, Global and Research Engagement, the University of Sydney, and meets six times per year to: